bburciaga/redux-map-tracker/src/state/actions/README.md

     - `USER_SETTINGS_UPDATE_CURRENT_POSITION_DENY`
     - `USER_SETTINGS_UPDATE_CURRENT_POSITION_FAIL`

-> The deny action happens if and only if there is a `current_position`
+> The DENY action happens if and only if there is a `current_position`
 > and if the fetched position from the GPS is less than value 1.5 m from
 > the previous position.
 >> This is to avoid having clusters of data in your general position
 >> since the GPS data isn't 100% accurate.

 If there is a successful update to the `current_position` the following